looker-open-source/actions/docs/action_api.md

   type: string
   /** The associated scheduled plan, if this payload is on a schedule. */
   scheduled_plan: ExecutePayloadScheduledPlan | null
-  /** Attached data, if the payload data is a file. */
+  /** Attached data, if the payload data is a file and the integration specifies "push" in its supported_download_settings. */
-  attachment: ExecutePayloadAttachment | null
+  attachment: DataWebhookPayloadAttachment | null
-  /** Data, if the payload data is in an inline format. */
+  /** Data, if the payload data is in an inline format and the integration specifies "push" in its supported_download_settings. */
   data: {[key: string]: string} | null
   /** Form parameters associated with the payload. */
   form_params: {[key: string]: string} | null